API

 Create an EveCharacter object for tests.

-create_fake_user(character_id: int, character_name: str, corporation_id: int | None = None, corporation_name: str | None = None, corporation_ticker: str | None = None, alliance_id: int | None = None, alliance_name: str | None = None, permissions: List[str] | None = None) User[source]
+create_fake_user(character_id: int, character_name: str, corporation_id: int | None = None, corporation_name: str | None = '', corporation_ticker: str | None = None, alliance_id: int | None = None, alliance_name: str | None = '', permissions: List[str] | None = None) User[source]

 Create a fake user incl. main character and (optional) permissions.